Amazon Prime Rewards Visa Signature Card vs. Bank of America Customized Cash Rewards

-Why should you get Amazon Prime Rewards Visa Signature?
+Why should you get the Amazon Prime Rewards Visa Signature?

 The Amazon Prime Rewards Visa markets itself as a cash-earning card.
 In reality, you’re earning points at a 1:1 value.
 You can redeem your points for cash back, travel, gift cards or Amazon purchases.

-If you plan on regularly shopping at Amazon.com, subscribing to streaming services through Amazon Channels or getting groceries delivered from Amazon Fresh, you might appreciate the card’s options.
+If you plan on regularly shopping at Amazon.com, subscribing to streaming services through Prime Video Channels or getting groceries delivered from Amazon Fresh, you might appreciate the card’s options.
 Unfortunately, you can’t use points on all Amazon products and services, including music and Kindle.

 If you’re not keen on redeeming points through the Amazon ecosystem, your best option may be to redeem points for cash.